Wawa Station: Service restoration

 In the early 1990s, SEPTA began discussing the prospect of restoring commuter rail service between Elwyn and Wawa.
 Little was done until June 2005, when engineering and design for the resumption of rail service finally began.
 SEPTA initially estimated that the cost for the 3-mile extension of service would be $51 million; the estimate cited in SEPTA's 2009 Capital Budget was $80 million.
 The construction project included new track, catenary, signals, communications equipment, and crew facilities.
 A new station at Wawa with a large park and ride facility will also have been built.

 Wawa was chosen as the new terminal due to its proximity to the heavily travelled U.S. Route 1, in addition to the headquarters of convenience store chain Wawa.
+In 2006, the Wawa chain sold a 4.7-acre plot of land for the station.
 The new Wawa Station, which was briefly referred to as "Middletown" for its location in Middletown Township, was under construction in late 2020.
-The accessible-compliant station has high level platforms, ticket machines, a waiting area, and a parking garage.
+The accessible-compliant station has high level platforms, ticket machines, a waiting area, a parking garage, and bike racks.
+The station was built with a connection to a future trail and a pedestrian culvert was built for an extension of the Chester Creek Trail.
 The waiting area is open only on weekdays from 4:30am to 11:30am.
 While some earlier reporting stated that the station would include a ticket office and food service, the final build did not include those.
 SEPTA also constructed a new railcar storage facility and crew bunker at the former Lenni station site.